 - Mini chocolate chips – add more sweetness without taking these overboard

-Whether you choose to toast the bulky ingredients (oats, coconut, seeds) or not, all this recipe requires is that you place those ingredients, along with some salt and oat flour (just oats ground in a food processor or blender—I never buy oat flour!) in a large bowl.
-Then, add the peanut butter and honey, and mix.
+Whether you choose to toast the bulky ingredients (oats, coconut, seeds) or not, to make these protein balls, you simply place those ingredients, along with some salt and oat flour (you can grind it yourself or buy it already ground into flour) in a large bowl.
+Then, add the peanut butter and honey and mix.

 The mixture will be quite thick.
 Just keep mixing and pressing down the mixture with the back of a spoon to moisten the bulky ingredients with the peanut butter and honey.
-You want everything to be thick and not soft so that the energy bites hold together well and hold their shape after you portion and roll them tightly.
+The raw batter should be thick enough to hold its shape when pressed together, but not so stiff that the mixture falls apart soon after.

-Then, allow everything to cool down to room temperature (especially if you've toasted the oats, etc. first) before adding the few miniature chocolate chips.
-Otherwise, the chips will melt right into the bites when you mix them in, and won't hold their shape.
+Allow the mixture to cool down to room temperature (especially if you've toasted the oats, etc. first) before adding the few miniature chocolate chips.
+Otherwise, the chips will melt right into the bites when mixed and won't hold their shape.

-Then, portion them with an ice cream scoop or your fingers, and roll tightly between your palms.
+Finally, portion the mixture with an ice cream scoop or your fingers and roll each portion tightly into balls between your palms.
 Place them in the refrigerator to chill, then pile them into a container with a lid.
-They're ready whenever you or your always hungry family is!
+They're ready whenever you or your always-hungry family is!

 Have the kids help make these gf bites

-These gluten free bites make perfect school snacks, and your kids will be delighted when they find them in lunch boxes — they'll tell their friends all about how they helped!
+These bites make perfect school snacks, and your kids will be tell their friends all about how they helped!

-Here are some tips for making these gluten free protein ball recipe with kids:
+Here are some tips for making this recipe with kids:

 - Wash hands before mixing and rolling – I don't see the need to use a food processor to make these gluten free peanut butter balls — mixing by hand is rather quick and easy.
 As kiddos may accidentally lose their grip on the mixing spoon (or purposely do so to get a taste of that yummy batter), make sure that they wash their hands thoroughly before starting.